deepanshsingh8/DeepVision/Tyson/READ_ME.txt

-* For task 1, to train the model and create masks for each dataset, run the following command line: python main.py --dataset_name <name_of_dataset> --epochs <number_of_epochs>
+* For task 1, to train the model and create masks for each dataset, run the following command line (after cd into folder 'code'): python main.py --dataset_name <name_of_dataset> --epochs <number_of_epochs>

 * For example, to train the model and create masks for DIC-C2DH-HeLa using 100 epochs, run the following command line: